 9. Don’t give up your regular yoga practice, either

 If Kundalini isn't your thing, a standard vinyasa practice can help you learn how to open your third eye, too.
-“One of my favorite poses for activating the third eye is child’s pose, with your forehead pressing into the floor,” says Claire Grieve, yoga specialist, stretch therapist, plant-based health coach.
+Claire Grieve, yoga specialist, stretch therapist, and plant-based health coach, says one of her go-to third eye chakra poses is an amped-up version of something you probably do during every flow.
+“One of my favorite poses for activating the third eye is child’s pose, with your forehead pressing into the floor,” she says.
 “Bring your focus, attention, and energy into the chakra.
 Stay here for two to five minutes, breathe deeply, and visualize your world."

-Another great pose is forward fold: As you drop your head below your hips, blood and oxygen are rushed to your brain, and the third chakra delivers fresh energy for alignment.”
+Another great third eye chakra pose is forward fold: As you drop your head below your hips, blood and oxygen are rushed to your brain, and the third chakra delivers fresh energy for alignment.

 10. Eat a nutritious diet